-- a listening, reading and writing paper (50% of the A level) - a writing test (20% of the A level) on a film and a book which have been studied over the two years. - a speaking test (30% of the A level) on an individual research project and on one of the general topics covered in lessons.
+- a listening, reading and writing paper (50% of the A level). - a writing test (20% of the A level) on a film and a book which have been studied over the two years. - a speaking test (30% of the A level) on an individual research project and on one of the general topics covered in lessons.
 "Leaders have developed a highly inclusive sixth-form provision."
-Ofsted 2020 Opportunities for enrichment In the past we have been able to offer a unique opportunity to take part in a work experience exchange trip to Worms in Germany one year and in the other year a study trip to Berlin.
+Ofsted 2020 Opportunities for enrichment To complement some elements of the course we hope to arrange a study trip to Berlin in the autumn term.
 In the summer term we will go to the Museum of Leicester for a workshop on German Impressionist Art followed by a trip to a German restaurant for lunch.
-We also hope to invite a German assistant into school for 2-3 months to help with German speaking practices.
-What the students say

-"German is a great subject to take, especially at A level.
+We also invite a university student into school for 2-3 months to help with German speaking practice.
+What the students say "German is a great subject to take, especially at A level.
 The lessons are challenging but very rewarding."
-"I am really looking forward to the work experience exchange."
+"Learning languages enriches your life - it's worth learning verb tables for!"
 "Speaking in a foreign language is a wonderful skill.
 I plan to study Pharmaceutical Engineering with German which will enhance future opportunities."
 Contact for further information: